Ting-TT/MLHubFlutter/installers/README.md

 on the app icon to display a menu.
 Choose `Open`.
 Then accept the warning to then run the app.
 The app should then run without the warning next time.

+Sometimes when running `ml configure`, you may encounter an error message such as "sudo: apt-get: command not found", which occurs because apt-get is specific to Linux.
+To resolve this issue, please use `pip install` or `brew install` to install the required dependencies.

 ## Windows Installer